 The Exercise Science major is designed to prepare students for pursuing professional studies in Physical Therapy, graduate studies in Exercise Science/Exercise Physiology or Biomechanics, entry into Athletic Training, Cardiac Rehabilitation or related specialized Masters-level programs, or for successful careers in the health and wellness area.
 The program is in the Biology Department and is solidly based in the natural sciences, thus meeting the prerequisites for most graduate or professional programs.
-Students interested in pursuing professional programs or graduate school should see the notes section after the course requirements below.
+Exercise Science students may choose to pursue a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree.